Binary Code Translator

 Binary codes are sequences of 0s and 1s that computers use to represent data.
 Every letter, number, and symbol maps to a unique 8-bit pattern through a system called ASCII, which is what this binary code translator uses.

 Each group of 8 digits represents one character.
 To learn how to read binary code, start by matching groups of 8 bits to their ASCII values.
-Or just paste the binary into this tool and get the answer instantly.
+Or paste the binary into the translator and get the answer instantly.

 Yes.
-As long as the binary follows standard ASCII encoding, this tool converts it back to readable text in one click.
+As long as the binary follows standard ASCII encoding, it converts back to readable text in one click.

 Yes.
 Every digital device on earth uses binary at the machine level.
 The 0s and 1s are the same whether the computer runs Windows, Mac, or Linux.

 Binary code translates to text, numbers, or symbols depending on the encoding system.
-This free binary code translator uses standard ASCII, so results cover all common English characters cleanly.
+This Binary Code Translator uses standard ASCII, so results cover common English characters cleanly.